 Stronger Economies Together (SET) is a partnership between USDA Rural Development, the Southern Rural Development Center and SDSU Extension.
 The program has been used in 25+ states and has a proven track record.
 Stronger Economies Together (SET) enables communities and counties in rural America to work together in developing and implementing an economic development blueprint for their multicounty region that strategically builds on the current and emerging economic strengths of that region.

 The Great Community Book Read is offered to encourage citizens to learn about and discuss community-wide issues that are impacting the sustainability of South Dakota’s small towns.
 Each participating community will be challenged to identify and implement simple action steps to address the issues that are selected.
-SDSU Extension Community Development will provide community coaching during the implementation of the action steps.
+SDSU Extension Community Vitality will provide community coaching during the implementation of the action steps.

 Spread the Tunes, Inc. started in 2015, by several friends that live in or around Spearfish.
 The nonprofit spearheads the Canyon Acoustic Series that has raised over $8200 the past two years (2015 & 2016) for the Booth Society, the nonprofit group that supports the D.C.
 Booth Historic National Fish Hatchery.

 SDSU Extension uses the Appreciative Inquiry approach as we assist organizations and communities with strategic planning.
 Our 1-day session, recently used by the Yankton Chamber of Commerce, allows groups to find their strengths, and then to build on those strengths for future growth.
 As participants reflect on what has gone well in the past, they can vision about possibilities for the next 1-3 years that eventually turn into action ideas for the future.